visual-layer/fastdup/README.md

          </a>
       </td>
       <td rowspan="4">
-         <b>😗 Face Detection in Videos:</b> Learn how to use fastdup with a face detection model to detect faces from videos and analyze the cropped faces for potential issues such as duplicates, near-duplicates, outliers, bright/dark/blurry faces.
+         <b>😗 Face Detection in Videos:</b> Use fastdup with a face detection model to detect faces from videos and analyze the cropped faces for potential issues such as duplicates, near-duplicates, outliers, bright/dark/blurry faces.
       </td>
       <td align="center" width="80">
          <a href="https://nbviewer.org/github/visual-layer/fastdup/blob/main/examples/video-face-detection.ipynb">